-Evan A. Hipsley, Jr.
+Evan A. Hipsley, Jr., Information Technology & Webmster

 Evan grew up fishing in both fresh and saltwater environments.
 He is an avid recreational fisherman who previously owned his own boat, and has both fished and observed as an, Angler, Captain, Crew Member, and Mate.
 The beautiful Florida Panhandle, Pensacola, is his home.

 Commander Hipsley retired in December 2015 after completing 33 years of service to our Nation.
 Sea duty is nothing new to Evan, he served at sea aboard 16 different classes of U.S. Navy ships (Aircraft Carriers, Cruisers, Amphibious Assault), fast-attack submarines, and one U.S.C.G.
 Cutter.

 He is a Lifetime Member of both the IGFA and IGFTO and has observed in Aruba, the Dominican Republic, and Costa Rica.
 He has been recognized by Florida, North Carolina, and Virginia for gamefish releases, and is a graduate of the Gulf of Maine Research Institute’s Marine Resources Education Program (Fisheries Science, Management, and Aquaculture.)

-He is also an active member with the Orange Beach [Alabama] Sportfishing Club where he sits on the Board of Directors, is a recognized Past Vice President, and has served as Weigh Master for the 2019, 2021, and 2022 Kenny Vines Memorial Billfish Tournaments.
+He is also an active member with the Orange Beach [Alabama] Sportfishing Club where he is recognized as both a Board of Directors and Past Vice President Emeritus.
+He has served as Weigh Master for the 2019, 2021, 2022, and 2023 Kenny Vines Memorial Billfish Tournaments.

 Evan is currently serving his fourth year on the Atlantic Highly Migratory Species Advisory Panel to advise the National Marine Fisheries Service on the collection and evaluation of information for developing and amending fishery management plans.